metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

     4. Nodes get, update, delete.
     5. Get current tests/simulation status and/or queue them.

-This integration was integrated and tested with version xx of Safebreach Content Management.
+This integration was integrated and tested with version 0.0.1 of Safebreach Content Management.

 ## Configure Safebreach Content Management on Cortex XSOAR